What is a JSON Formatter?

 API Response Debugging

 When consuming REST APIs or GraphQL endpoints, responses often come back as unformatted single-line JSON.
-Pasting it into RankStreak's JSON formatter instantly makes it readable, helping you quickly identify the data structure, find specific fields, and debug issues.
+Pasting it into RankStreak's formatter instantly makes it readable, helping you quickly identify the data structure and debug issues.

 Configuration Files